JordanMicahBennett/ROBOTIZE_JA/data/FAILURE-TO-ROBOTIZE-JAMAICA.md

 4. Four (4) million jobs were automated away in America [according to a recent study](https://conexus.cberdata.org/files/MfgReality.pdf).

-5. Thirty (30%) of shops in USA will be closed in a little while, due to things like amazon automation.
+5. Thirty percent (30%) of shops in USA will be closed in a little while, due to things like amazon automation.
    * [See study.](https://www.forbes.com/sites/pamdanziger/2018/10/14/the-fall-of-the-mall-and-three-ways-to-make-them-rise-again/#51d645c92a26)

 6. Call center jobs are already being automated.
 [See sample call center job automation software.](https://www.digitalgenius.com/)